 What is GHK-Cu peptide?

-GHK-Cu is a naturally prevalent peptide which was first purified from human blood plasma.
+GHK-Cu is a naturally prevalent peptide that was first purified from human blood plasma.
 Henceforth, it has been identified in saliva and urine as well.
-As per studies on GHK-Cu, the peptide displays a significantly beneficial role in wound healing and immune functions of the body.
-The peptide further has anti-aging properties, promotes protein synthesis, inhibits free-radical damage, controls bacterial infections and increases the health of skin fibroblasts and skin.
+As per studies on GHK-Cu, the peptide displays a significantly beneficial role in the body’s wound healing and immune functions.
+The peptide further has anti-aging properties, promotes protein synthesis, inhibits free-radical damage, controls bacterial infections and increases the health of skin fibroblasts, and skin.

 Molecular Formula: C14H24N6O4

 PubChem: CID 73587

 GHK-Cu is a natural component of human blood and, as such, has been found to play an integral role in skin regeneration pathways.
 Research in skin cultures has found that GHK stimulates the synthesis as well as breaking down of collagen, glycosaminoglycans, and other extracellular matrix components like proteoglycans and chondroitin sulfate.
 The effect is partially mediated through the positive effects of GHK-Cu recruitment on fibroblasts, endothelial cells, and immune cells.
 The peptide attracts these cells to the wound site and coordinates their activity in repairing the damage.